DemocraciaEnRed/website/src/jobs/ux-designer-en.md

 ## Qualifications

 - Proficiency in in Sketch or Adobe CC.
-- Love for UX & User research.
+- Experience with UX & User-centered design.
+- Follow the principle "I prototype, therefore I am".
+- Have a keen eye for details.

+## Plus Points
 - Interest in prototyping tools and demonstrated proficiency in a tool of choosing (Invision, Framer, Principle, Flinto, Origami, etc.).
-- Keen for details.
-- Writing HTML y CSS is a plus.
+- Writing HTML y CSS.

 ## Join us!